vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 A market reward pool funded with the same asset by the same party with different market scopes should pay to all markets even if already paid
 #### Setup
 * Setup a market ETHUSDT settling in USDT.
-* Setup a market BTCDAI settling in DAI with a different party.
+* Setup a market BTCDAI settling in DAI with a different proposing party.
 * The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for both `USDT` and `DAI` is `1`.
-* Setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
+* Setup and fund recurring reward account transfers using the market_proposer metric and blank metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 * start trading in the market such that traded value for fee purposes in USDT is less than 10^6
 * During epoch 2 let the traded value on ETHUSDT and BTCUSDT be greater than 10^6
-* During epoch 3, setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
+* During epoch 3, setup and fund recurring reward account transfers using the market_proposer metric and blank metric asset:
     * Transfer 10000 $VEGA to `all | market creation | $VEGA`

 #### Expectation